A fresh look at nonsmooth Levenberg--Marquardt methods with applications to bilevel optimization: A local nonsmooth Levenberg--Marquardt method

 i.e.,

 due to \eqref{eq:uniform_boundedness_eigenvalues}.
 Thus, we find

 as $k\to\infty$, where $L>0$ is a local calmness constant of $\calF$ at $\bar z$. \end{proof}

-Let us point the readers' attention to the fact that the above analysis only requires calmness of the mapping $\calF$ in order to get local fast convergence.
-Thus, the ideas from \cite{HarderMehlitzWachsmuth2021} can be carried over to the situation where over-determined stationarity systems of complementarity-constrained optimization problems need to be solved (such systems would arise when applying the theory from \cref{sec:obpp_modeling} to bilevel optimization problems with additional complementarity constraints at the upper level stage or to the so-called combined reformulation of bilevel optimization problems which makes uses of the value function and Karush--Kuhn--Tucker reformulation at the same time, see \cite{YeZhu2010}).
+In \cite[Section~3.2]{HarderMehlitzWachsmuth2021}, a function is constructed which possesses the following properties: \begin{enumerate} \item[(i)] it is Newton-differentiable on its set of roots with globally bounded and nonvanishing Newton-derivative, \item[(ii)] it is discontinuous in each open neighborhood of its set of roots, and \item[(iii)] it is calm at each point from its set of roots. \end{enumerate} This function is then used to construct a nonsmooth Newton-type method for the computational solution of stationarity systems associated with complementarity-constrained optimization problems.
+We note that it crucially violates the standard requirement of local Lipschitzness which is typically exploited in the context of nonsmooth Newton-type methods.
+Similarly as in \cite{HarderMehlitzWachsmuth2021}, the analysis in \cref{thm:local_convergence_LM} and \cref{cor:quotients_of_residuals} only requires calmness of the mapping $\calF$ (as well as some other natural assumptions) in order to get local fast convergence of a nonsmooth LM method.
+Thus, the ideas from \cite{HarderMehlitzWachsmuth2021} can be carried over to the situation where over-determined stationarity systems of complementarity-constrained optimization problems need to be solved (such systems would, exemplary, arise when applying the theory from \cref{sec:obpp_modeling} to bilevel optimization problems with additional complementarity constraints at the upper-level stage or to the so-called combined reformulation of bilevel optimization problems which makes use of the so-called value function and Karush--Kuhn--Tucker reformulation at the same time, see \cite{YeZhu2010}).

 For the globalization of \cref{alg:LocalLM}, one typically needs to impose additional assumptions like the smoothness of $z\mapsto\norm{\calF(z)}^2$.
 In the next section, we address the prototypical setting of mixed nonlinear complementarity systems and carve out two classical globalization strategies.